boxblinkracer/phpunuhi/README.md

 Welcome to PHPUnuhi - The easy composable framework to validate and manage translations!

+Only for PHP developers?!
+Absolutely NOT!
+This framework is for everyone who needs to manage translations in a structured way.
+It has only been developed in PHP ;)

 Unuhi?
 This is Hawaiian for "translate" or "translation".

 Why did I create it?
 Just curiosity and because I needed something like this :)